FOSSEE/st-scripts/basic-data-type/script.rst

 The reason for this is that python recognizes large integer numbers by the data type long.
-However long type and integer type share there functions and properties.
+However long type and int type share there functions and properties.

 .. #[Puneeth: again, the clean-up that I talked of above.
 Decide if you are